 Many residents noted that while their insurance adjusters showed up in person (armed only with clipboards to take their reports), the insurance checks needed to replace everything that was lost were actually sent by mail.

-Plus, many out-of-state family and friends also wanted to mail a check to help out with the losses, which also added to the urgency of installing a replacement mailbox.
+Plus, many out-of-state family and friends also wanted to mail a check to help out with the losses, which also added to the urgency for those affected to replace mailbox ASAP.

-There were three key steps that residents needed to take in order to replace their old mailbox quickly and cost effectively:
+There were three key steps that residents needed to take in order to replace a mailbox quickly and cost effectively:

 - Order replacement mailboxes online to minimize delay in delivery